Integrating quantum groups over surfaces: Abstract

 \section{Abstract}

-Braided tensor categories give rise to (partially defined) extended 4-dimensional topological field theories, introduced in the modular case by Crane-Yetter-Kauffman.
-Starting from modules for the Drinfeld-Jimbo quantum group $U_q(\g)$ one obtains in this way a form of 4-dimensional ${\mathcal N}=4$ super Yang-Mills theory, the setting introduced by Kapustin-Witten for (a Betti version of) the geometric Langlands program.
+We apply the mechanism of factorization homology to construct and compute category-valued two-dimensional topological field theories associated to braided tensor categories, generalizing the $(0,1,2)$-dimensional part of Crane-Yetter-Kauffman 4D TFTs associated to modular categories.
+Starting from modules for the Drinfeld-Jimbo quantum group $U_q(\g)$ we obtain in this way an aspect of topologically twisted 4-dimensional ${\mathcal N}=4$ super Yang-Mills theory, the setting introduced by Kapustin-Witten for the geometric Langlands program.

-These theories produce in particular category-valued invariants of surfaces (including the case of decorated boundaries and marked points) which can be described via the mechanism of factorization homology.
-In this paper we calculate those invariants, producing explicit categories that (in the case of $U_q(\g)$-modules) quantize character varieties (moduli of $G$-local systems) on the surface and providing uniform constructions of a variety of structures in quantum group theory.
-In the case of the annulus, we recover modules for the reflection equation algebra, for the punctured torus, we recover quantum $\cD$-modules on $G$ (the elliptic double of $U_q(\g)$), while for the closed torus we recover adjoint-equivariant quantum $\cD$-modules, which are closely related by Hamiltonian reduction to representations of the double affine Hecke algebra (DAHA).
+For punctured surfaces, in particular, we produce explicit categories which quantize character varieties (moduli of $G$-local systems) on the surface; these give uniform constructions of a variety of well-known algebras in quantum group theory.
+From the annulus, we recover the reflection equation algebra associated to $U_q(\g)$, and from the punctured torus we recover the algebra of quantum differential operators associated to $U_q(\g)$.
+From an arbitrary surface we recover Alekseev's moduli algebras.
+Our construction gives an intrinsically topological explanation for well-known mapping class group symmetries and braid group actions associated to these algebras, in particular the elliptic modular symmetry (difference Fourier transform) of quantum $\cD$-modules.

-The topological field theory approach provides an explanation of the elliptic nature and mapping class group symmetry (difference Fourier transform) of quantum $\cD$-modules and the DAHA, and points to many new structures on and constructions of quantum $\cD$-modules.